 Not later than the beginning of the sophomore year the student should select a major study in which at least forty-five credits of work must be done to obtain a degree.
-Immediately after selecting his major study, the student should consult the head of the department in which the major study is to be taken for advice concerning the choice of a minor study and appropriate electives.
+Immediately after selecting his major study, the student should consult the head of the department in which the major study is to be taken, for advice concerning the choice of a minor study and appropriate electives.

 From twenty-one to twenty-four credits of a student's major study should be in upper division courses.
-No grade lower than a C will be credited on a major.
 Majors may be obtained in the following: Business Administration, Chemistry, English Literature, History, Home Economics, Mathematics, Ancient Languages, German, French, Physics, Secretarial Science, and Music.
 Those desiring to specialize in Bible should consult the School of Theology for courses.